RaafaPimentel/kabug-rb/README.md

 # kabug-rb
-Repositório of the project Kabug with Cucumber, Capybara and Ruby
+Repository of the project Kabug with Cucumber, Capybara and Ruby

 ## how to execute the project.